cliffordwilliam/python-2d-game-engine/docs/documentation.md

 # My Notes

 The following is a diagram showing how the nodes work together.
-TODO: Update this drawing.
+TODO: Update this svg attachment.

 ![Alt text](svgs/python-2d-game-engine.drawio.svg "Game engine flow")